 Her artwork has been exhibited in many juried shows including Piccolo Spoleto International and she is a recipient of Awards of Excellence in Manhattan Arts International curated exhibitions.
 Her photographs have been featured in many publications including LensCulture.com and BlueRidgeParkwayDaily.com.

-She is a member of the curated online galleries of the New York based Manhattan Arts International and The Healing Power of ART & ARTISTS and a member of the North Carolina Artists Council.
+She is a member of the curated online galleries of the New York based Manhattan Arts International and The Healing Power of ART & ARTISTS, and the North Carolina Artists Council.